Are You Utilizing GeoGebra?

 surfer-file_anne_wolkowitsch-modified-richard_andrew.ggb |

-The principles underpinning the surfboard gradient file can be applied to numerous aspects of mathematics, and especially to assist the conceptual understanding of middle and junior high mathematics.
-For more examples of dynamic images of GeoGebra files check out this page of files created by participants of the 'GeoGebra Proficiency' course.
+For more examples of dynamic images of GeoGebra files, check out this page of files created by participants of the 'GeoGebra Proficiency' course.

-Learning GeoGebra solo is frustrating and s l o w !
+Learning GeoGebra on your own is frustrating and s l o w !